-Standard Temperature for Food:
+Standard Temperature for Food

 Since the FSA has marked the temperature between 8°C and 60°C to be the danger zone for food, that means food remains safe when it is either chilled or frozen below 8°C or heated above 60°C.

-The Process to keep Food out of the Danger Zone:
+The Process to keep Food out of the Danger Zone

 Knowing the correct temperatures for cooking, storing and defrosting food will help you understand the ways to keep food outside the danger zone.
 As mentioned above, the danger zone for bacterial growth is the temperature between 8°C and 60°C and so, the food safety officers and government regulators have put measures to ensure the food that is for public consumption remains outside the danger zone.

-You need to be concerned about the following to avoid bacteria contamination of food-
+In addition, you need to be concerned about the following to avoid bacteria contamination of food-

-Any leftover food needs to be reheated to a minimum internal temperature of 75°C before consumption.
+Further, You should reheat any leftovers to a minimum internal temperature of 75°C before consumption.
 Try to consume your fridge leftovers within two days and if you are taking the leftovers from the freezer, eat within 24 hours.

 You shouldn’t be reheating the leftovers more than once.
 While reheating, make sure that your food reaches and maintains the temperature of 70°C or above for two minutes.

 Foods that are not defrosted properly can cause harmful bacteria to grow, increasing the risk of foodborne diseases.
 Frozen foods like vegetables and ready meals can be cooked straight from the frozen state without defrosting first.
 But foods like chicken, beef and fish must be completely defrosted before cooking.